cnsuhao/gpu-freedom/README.txt

       /staged   workunits being processed
       /outgoing workunits which need upload to server /data    data for general use
+      /core        data for core, including core.db which is sqllite3 database and is used for communication between mainapp and core /extensions  data for plugins and frontends
       /planet      data on earth planet on elevation and population /textures    textures for general OpenGL use
         /solarysystem textures of solarsystem